7th Sea (collectible card game): Death and destruction

 Ships are fragile things.
 When a ship suffers hits, the crew is responsible for fixing it by tacking or sinking (getting killed).
 Hits cannot be ignored.
 When a captain sinks to absorb hits you lose the game.
 Players sometimes employed action cards to help them absorb hits.

 Victory

 In 7th Sea, there were two roads to victory.
 You could either sink all enemy ships, or perform a control victory (play several expensive cards, one in each sea).

 Storyline

 The game was a heavily story influenced game.
 Its factions had ties to specific RPG elements and rivalries and alliances occurred between them as the story progressed.
 The first story arc saw many serious conflicts, not necessarily all tied together.
-Storyline deaths were not uncommon (they didn't have some specific effect in the game), and the game even saw the death of an entire faction.
+Storyline deaths were not uncommon (they did not have some specific effect in the game), and the game even saw the death of an entire faction.